Immersion Trips FAQ

 Frequently Asked Questions

-3. How much does it cost?
+2. How much does it cost?
 What does the cost of the trip cover?

-4. When do I make payments for the trip?
+3. When do I make payments for the trip?

-5. Who is eligible to go on an Immersion Project?
+4. Who is eligible to go on an Immersion Project?

-6. Is there financial aid available?
+5. Is there financial aid available?

-7. How much can I expect to receive as a Financial Award?
+6. How much can I expect to receive as a Financial Award?

-9. Who will be leading the trip?
+7. Who will be leading the trip?

-10. How can I become a Project Leader (students)?
+8. How can I become a Project Leader (students)?

-11. How can I become a Project Mentor (staff/faculty)?
+9. How can I become a Project Mentor (staff/faculty)?

-12. Are the trips safe?
+10. Are the trips safe?

-13. What immunizations will I need?
+11. What immunizations will I need?

-14. What if I decide to withdraw from the project?
+12. What if I decide to withdraw from the project?
 Can I get my money back?

 Are there travel restrictions that will impact travel for my Immersion Project?

 Yes, it is possible.
 The safety of Gettysburg students and our host communities are our highest priority.
 The Center for Public Service reserves the right to make decisions about Immersion Projects in the best interest of our students and local community partners before traveling for an immersion program.
-Decisions to cancel programs or modify program schedules are based on a balance of global and local health news, public health and safety advisories and restrictions and input from our host community partners.
+Decisions to cancel programs or modify program schedules are based on a balance of global and local news, public health and safety advisories and restrictions and input from our host community partners.

 If my Immersion Project is canceled or I voluntarily withdraw from my project, will I receive a refund?

-If you voluntarily withdraw from your program prior to the start, the $100 deposit required at the time of registration is non-refundable.
+If the Center for Public Service or our host community partners cancel the program prior to the start, program deposits and additional charges will be refunded, but non-recoverable individual costs such as visa, passport or immunizations will not be refunded.
+If you voluntarily withdraw from your program prior to the start, the $100 deposit required within 48 hours of receiving acceptance into the project is non-refundable.
 In addition, you are responsible for paying for all expenses incurred on your behalf at the time of the withdrawal.
 For example, if airline tickets have been purchased by the time of withdrawal, you will be responsible for the cost of the ticket, as well as any other pre-paid expenses.

 You are able to withdraw at any time but keep in mind that you are responsible for paying for all expenses incurred on your behalf at the time of the withdrawal.
 You are required to submit a $100 deposit to reserve your place on an Immersion Project.
 This fee is non-refundable should you decide to withdraw from the project.